mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 > ... cannot be fully understood by one’s discriminative thinking.

-We cannot understand why Gensha Shibi attained enlightenment by striking his toes and seeing the blood coming up.
+We cannot understand *why* Gensha Shibi attained enlightenment by striking his toes and seeing the blood coming up.
 We don’t understand.
 Why?
 The blood has a mysterious power?
 I don’t think so.
 Blood is blood.
 His toes have particular mysterious powers?
 No. He didn’t use telepathy – just a rock.
 Rock is rock; it has no mysterious power.
-So why did he attain enlightenment? *[In the distance, the sound of a police siren starts.]* Because, I told you before, we are mind.
-Something happens with the rock, and toes, and the Gensha Shibis, and the [passages] –– all are beings which are not associated with the mind.
-So everything exists, day after day, in the process of change, in the stream of change. *[The police siren is getting louder.]* Birds, zazen, and that siren; all things exist in peace and harmony, in the stream of change.
+So why did he attain enlightenment? *[In the distance, the sound of a police siren starts.]* Because, I told you before, [with our mind,] something happens with the rock, and toes, and the Gensha Shibis, and the [passages] –– all are beings which are not associated with the mind.
+So everything exists, day after day, in the process of change, completely in the stream of change. *[The police siren is getting louder.]* Birds, zazen, and that siren: all things exist in peace and harmony, in the stream of change.
 And then something happens, according to [a] conditioned element, which will happen between the two.
 That is, conditioned element – *[the police siren finally stops]* – is characterized by one object, one being, used *perfectly* for another being, fitting into its object perfectly.
 This is conditioned element.

-For instance: sound comes up.
+For instance: a sound comes up.
 Your ears hear the sound outside.
-When your ears completely use it perfectly, fitting into the sound, at that time you can hear.
+When your ears [are] completely [used] perfectly, fitting into the sound, at that time you can hear.
 By what?
-Well, conditioned elements, which is called [*force*], *together-maker*.
+Well, conditioned elements, which is called [*source*], *together-maker*.
 That conditioned element, from where does it come?
 We don’t know.
 We know it’s there.
 Well, according to Buddhist philosophy, that is called [*dependent origination*](glossary#dependent-origination) – or *change*, constant change.
 The function of the conditioned elements [is change], always – and interdependence: always connected.

 The sound is completely used for your ear, fitting into your ear perfectly.
 At that time, your ear becomes one with sound.
 And then, something happens.
 That is sound.

 At that time, that is *event*.
 Then immediately, mind associates with this siren, or your ear.
 And then, that is a gate.
 Which way would you like to go: this way, or that way?
 Very quick, very quick.
 And also, mind is very tricky.
 If you realize, “Hey, yes, mind is very tricky,” then you are already tricked. *[He laughs with the group.]* “I understand mind, how tricky mind is” – you are already tricked by your understanding of how tricky mind is!
-So always snowballing, again and again, first of all.
+So again and again it is snowballing, first of all.

 Then finally what you have to do is: stop it.
 Stop it.
 How can you stop it?
 You cannot stop the mind.
 So, the first important thing in order to stop the mind [is that] first your body must be used perfectly, fitting into your object.
 At that time, very naturally, mind stops – because your body and breath becomes one with zazen.
 At that time, your body is completely one with zazen.